kerinfree21/chay21/README.md

 # chay21
-used to be a medical/nurse junkie; now interested in comps.
+used to be a medical/nurse junkie; now interested in computers but its like learning a new language